 About

 I am the third offspring within a family of six children.
-I have Scandinavian bloodline from my paternal ancestors and Romani (along with others who moved here that originated from Kent) from the maternal side.
+I have Scandinavian bloodline from my paternal ancestors and Romani from the maternal side.
+There are others in Cornwall with Romani blood who also originate from Kent.

 Here is an image of my mother at the entrance of a Vardo.